ilaborie/devfest-toolkit/README.md

 - `generate`: Generate site from conference hall and extra data

-- `add-sponsor`: Append a new sponsors to add-on
+- `add-sponsor`: Append a new sponsor to add-on

+- `add-speaker`: Append a new speaker to add-on

+- `add-session`: Append a new session to add-on

 - `stats`: Display some stats